 New York Joins List of States Weighing AV Bills

-ALBANY, N.Y. — New York has become the latest state to consider legislation that would require adult sites to verify the ages of users seeking to access adult content.
+ALBANY, N.Y. — New York is the latest state to consider legislation that would require adult sites to verify the ages of users seeking to access adult content.

 State Senator Jake Ashby and State Assemblymember Mary Beth Walsh, both Republicans, introduced identical companion bills in the Senate and Assembly that would require any site hosting content deemed harmful to minors to verify the ages of users.